shane5ul/pyReSpect-time/README.md

 ### Interactive Mode

 The interactive mode offers a "GUI" for exploring parameter settings.
-To launch use `jupyter notebook interactContSpec.ipynb` or `jupyter notebook interactContSpec.ipynb`.
+To launch use `jupyter notebook interactContSpec.ipynb`.

 ### Pre-requisites